Brian M. Crosby: Elections

 In September 2020, Crosby criticized the Maryland State Board of Elections for only having one early voting center in his county for the 2020 United States presidential election.

 During the 2021 legislative session, Crosby introduced legislation that would require elections for county commissioners to only be decided by voters within the districts in which the candidate is running.
 The bill later passed the House of Delegates by a vote of 95-39.
 He also proposed legislation that would require buses on fixed routes to stop at early voting centers during elections, which passed the House of Delegates by a vote of 104-32.

 Energy

 Crosby supports expanding the Calvert Cliffs Nuclear Power Plant.
+During the 2026 legislative session, he introduced a bill that would prohibit investor-owned utilities from paying employee bonuses and supervisor compensation with ratepayer dollars.

 Gun control

 In 2020, Crosby voted in favor of legislation that would require additional background checks on secondary firearm transfers.

 Marijuana

 In 2019, Crosby said that he would support a ballot referendum on legalizing marijuana.

 Policing

 During the 2021 legislative session, Crosby introduced legislation that would require the Maryland Department of State Police to give body-worn cameras to all on-duty officers by 2022.